 Getting feedback from other writers shines light on how our readers will receive what we are writing.

-Here at The Write Practice, we believe strongly in community-driven feedback and critiques.
-As you work on your second draft (or to put it another way, edit your completed manuscript or first draft), you will often find suggestions and feedback from other writers critical in fostering creative growth and stimulating more ideas.
+Here at The Write Practice, we believe in community-driven feedback and critiques.
+As you work on your second draft, you might find suggestions critical in fostering creative growth and stimulating ideas.
 It is also a great way to get into the minds of your readers.

 Critique isn’t always easy to hear.
 It can be painful at its best, deeply wounding at its worst, and can sometimes cause lasting impact to our writing and our self-confidence.